 Besides ableism, bullying, discrimination against disabled people, etc. I go silent with events that happen in the world.
 For example, when shootings are reported.
 I don’t talk about it, only share blogs and posts about it.
 Lord knows how I get taken out of context and labeled a bad person.
 That is why.
 The only time I really talked about the pandemic (one thing happening) is expressing how I feel my folks are being foolish playing Chicken with a deadly virus when they are hearing on the news about how fast it has spread.
 And they still took their ass to church, bunched together in the seats like crayons in a box.
 No social distancing, no one had on a mask.
 Other than that, I really didn’t post about it online outside of sharing posts.
 This is an example of something I can connect to.

-Also, people on Twitter got these crazy idea actors are supposed to be perfect.
+Also, people on Twitter have this crazy idea actors are supposed to be perfect.
 And if they say the wrong thing w/o knowing it, they get slandered to bits.

 Long story short.
 It’s because I am always taken out of context.
 This blog explains more